ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-29-shu-ha-ri-for-microservices.markdown

 Obviously as a consultant who helps people do this for money, you can discount my advice on this.
 But the above situation, which I have seen at many companies in many industries, isn't unique.
 It's a common example but as I said there are a lot of patterns and practices that make up microservices.
-Going through the transformation is not easy and there is no reassonable way to assume developers focused on industry solutions will get it right on their own.
+Going through the transformation is not easy and there is no reasonable way to assume developers focused on industry solutions will get it right on their own.
 Corporate 'business' teams aren't always very forgiving of IT trying new things and them not going perfectly.